-(A) Our firm's high-level commitment to responsible investment, e.g. that we are a PRI signatory
+- (A) Our firm's high-level commitment to responsible investment, e.g. that we are a PRI signatory Select from dropdown list: - (1) for all of our real estate investments - o (2) for a majority of our real estate investments - o (3) for a minority of our real estate investments - ☑ (B) A description of what industry and asset class standards our firm aligns with, e.g. TCFD or GRESB

-- Select from dropdown list: - (1) for all of our real estate investments - $\circ~$ (2) for a majority of our real estate investments - $\circ~$ (3) for a minority of our real estate investments - ☑ (B) A description of what industry and asset class standards our firm aligns with, e.g. TCFD or GRESB Select from dropdown list: - (1) for all of our real estate investments - (2) for a majority of our real estate investments - (3) for a minority of our real estate investments - C) Our firm's responsible investment policy (at minimum, a summary of key aspects and firm-specific approach) Select from dropdown list: - (1) for all of our real estate investments - \circ (2) for a majority of our real estate investments - (3) for a minority of our real estate investments - (D) Our firm's ESG risk assessment methodology (topics covered in-house and/or with external support) Select from dropdown list: - (1) for all of our real estate investments - \circ (2) for a majority of our real estate investments - (3) for a minority of our real estate investments - (E) The outcome of our latest ESG risk assessment of the property(s) - Select from dropdown list: - (1) for all of our real estate investments - (2) for a majority of our real estate investments - (3) for a minority of our real estate investments
+- (1) for all of our real estate investments - o (2) for a majority of our real estate investments - o (3) for a minority of our real estate investments - ☑ (C) Our firm's responsible investment policy (at minimum, a summary of key aspects and firm-specific approach)

-☑ (F) Key ESG performance data on the property(s) being sold
+- (1) for all of our real estate investments - o (2) for a majority of our real estate investments - o (3) for a minority of our real estate investments - (D) Our firm's ESG risk assessment methodology (topics covered in-house and/or with external support)

-- (1) for all of our real estate investments - (2) for a majority of our real estate investments - (3) for a minority of our real estate investments
+- (1) for all of our real estate investments - o (2) for a majority of our real estate investments - o (3) for a minority of our real estate investments - ☑ (E) The outcome of our latest ESG risk assessment of the property(s)

-• (H) No responsible investment information was shared with potential buyers of real estate investments during the reporting year
+- o (1) for all of our real estate investments - o (2) for a majority of our real estate investments - (3) for a minority of our real estate investments - ☑ (F) Key ESG performance data on the property(s) being sold

-• (I) Not applicable; we had no sales process (or control over the sales process) during the reporting year
+- o (1) for all of our real estate investments - o (2) for a majority of our real estate investments - ☐ (G) Other - o (H) No responsible investment information was shared with potential buyers of real estate investments during the reporting year - o (I) Not applicable; we had no sales process (or control over the sales process) during the reporting year